jameshegarty/darkroom/README.md

 Number of threads for generated code.

 `stripcount = number`
 Number for strips for generated code.
 Defaults to the number of cores.
-More strips => smaller strip width => less linebuffering.
+More strips => smaller strip width => less linebuffering, but more overcompute.

 `fastmath = [false] true`
 Enables a number of math optimizations that don't preserve semantics (but are close). e.g. turning divides into shifts.